Milo Yiannopoulos: Paedophilia and child sexual abuse

+Political violence

-In 2018, Yiannopoulos told at least two news organisations who had requested comments that he wanted vigilantes to shoot journalists.
+In 2018, Yiannopoulos told at least two news organizations that he wanted vigilantes to shoot journalists.
 He wrote in a text message "I can't wait for vigilante squads to start gunning journalists down on sight".
 Two days later, following a shooting at the Capital Gazette in Annapolis, Maryland, in which five people were killed, Yiannopoulos denied that his comments were responsible, adding that his remarks were a joke.
 He later posted on Instagram that he sent the messages to troll journalists.
-On Facebook he wrote: "You're about to see a raft of news stories claiming that I am responsible for inspiring the deaths of journalists." and "The truth, as always, is the opposite of what the media tells you."
+On Facebook he wrote: "You're about to see a raft of news stories claiming that I am responsible for inspiring the deaths of journalists" and "The truth, as always, is the opposite of what the media tells you."

 In October 2018, following several instances in which pipe bombs had been sent to Trump critics, Yiannopoulos posted the following comment on Instagram: "Just catching up with news of all these pipe bombs.
-Disgusting and sad (that they didn't go off, and the daily beast didn't get one)".
+Disgusting and sad (that they didn't go off, and The Daily Beast didn't get one)".
 After initially refusing to remove the comment when it was reported as hate speech, Instagram later deleted the post.

-Political views
+Political beliefs

 In the United Kingdom, Yiannopoulos supported the Conservative Party before applying to join the UK Independence Party in June 2018.

-A former supporter of Donald Trump, and a person who was compared to Ann Coulter, he has been referred to as the "face of a political movement," but he says his real concerns are "pop culture and free speech."
+A former supporter of Donald Trump, and a person who was compared to Ann Coulter, he has been referred to as the "face of a political movement", but he says his real concerns are "pop culture and free speech".
 In December 2020, Yiannopoulos denounced Trump, saying that "Trump's SCOTUS appointments were pointless.
-We defended a selfish clown for nothing," and that he would dedicate "the rest of my life to the destruction of the Republican Party."
-In 2022, he briefly worked with musician Kanye West on his 2024 presidential election bid.
-Yiannopoulos claimed that he arranged the November 2022 dinner between Trump, West and far-right commentator Nick Fuentes to "make Trump's life miserable".
+We defended a selfish clown for nothing", and that he would dedicate "the rest of my life to the destruction of the Republican Party".